+I also have an interest in mathematics education and curriculum development.
 Back in Spring 2006, I wrote and hosted a TV program on internal WKU cable, called Math Matters: Why Do I Need to Know This?
 Those programs are still available online at the Math Matters site.
 More recently, I have developed a series of seven comic books that have math content appropriate for 4th-6th graders woven into the storyline, called Operation Comics.
 Hard copies of the comics are available at www.operationcomics.com, and electronic copies are available at www.bn.com.

 All of this work has been supported by grants, which are listed in my vita on my Selected Works page.